 Brakes in action

-Considering the amount of times that you brake during an average car journey, it’s no wonder that brake pads and discs need to be replaced regularly.
+Considering the amount of times that you brake during an average car journey, it’s no wonder that brake pads and discs need to be replaced periodically.

 How to tell if your brakes need replacing